milestonesys/mipsdk-samples-component/VideoFileViewer/README.md

 ## The sample demonstrates

-- Use of the ImageViewerControl and PlaybackUserControl for playback of off-line data from XProtect systems
+- Use of the ImageViewerWpfControl and PlaybackWpfUserControl for playback of off-line data from XProtect systems

 ## Using

-- VideoOS.Platform.Client.ImageViewerControl
+- VideoOS.Platform.Client.ImageViewerWpfControl
-- VideoOS.Platform.Client.PlaybackUserControl
+- VideoOS.Platform.Client.PlaybackWpfUserControl

 ## Environment